dvdlevanon/kubernetes-database-scaler/README.md

       --original-deployment-name string        Deployment name to duplicate
       --original-deployment-namespace string   Deployment namespace to duplicate
-      --original-vpa-name string               A vertical pod autoscaler to duplicate --sql-condition string                   Only rows match this condition will be fetched -t, --table-name string                      Database table to watch --target-deployment-name string          A column name to append to the copied deployment
+      --original-vpa-name string               A vertical pod autoscaler to duplicate --sql-condition string                   Filter rows using a WHERE clause (e.g., 'status = \"active\"') --raw-sql string                         Execute a custom SQL query instead of using table-name and sql-condition (Warning: No SQL injection protection)
+  -t, --table-name string                      Specify the database table to monitor for changes
+      --target-deployment-name string          A column name to append to the copied deployment

 ```